EndsOfTheEarth/QueryLite/Documentation.md

   - PostgreSqls type - TIMESTAMP WITH TIME ZONE is always stored and returned as UTC time
   - Sql Servers DATETIMEOFFSET returns in the timezone it was saved as
 * Some of the query syntax is database specific
-  - Table Hints eg. WITH(UPDLOCK) are specific to Sql Server
+  - Table and query hints eg. WITH(UPDLOCK) and OPTION(...) are specific to Sql Server
   - FOR(ForType forType, ITable[] ofTables, WaitType waitType) syntax is specific to PostgreSql
   - Delete Join syntax is only supported on Sql Server